Revature-Ajay-Ecommerce/eCommerceCapstone/README.md

     git clone https://github.com/Revature-Ajay-Ecommerce/eCommerceCapstone.git

+Open the program you want to build:

+- To open and build Producer, open the `kafkaproducer` directory using the Open Folder Option in VS Code

-Build the JARs in VS Code
+- To open and build Consumer, open the `kafkaconsumer` directory using the Open Folder Option in VS Code

+In the sbt shell:

+- Compile using:

+        compile

+- Build the .jar file:

         package

+This will create the dedicated .jar in the `target/scala-2.11/` folder.

-Move the JARs to your VM:
+Move the JARs to the VM:

+    cd .\target\scala-2.11\
-    scp -P 2222 <name of jar> maria_dev@127.0.0.1:~
+    scp -P 2222 <JAR file name here> maria_dev@127.0.0.1:~

 Create the topic in Kafka):